 Disk Controller

-It is a chip that manages the transmission or access of information between disk and buffer.
+It's a chip that handles the transmission or access of information between a disk and a buffer, managing the flow of data between these two components.

 Disk Drive Controller